Our Services

 Helpful Resources

-CoQ10 supports healthy glucose metabolism by reducing oxidative stress in muscle and fat cells, preserving pancreatic beta-cell function and lowering inflammation, which together improve insulin sensitivity.
-Clinical studies in people with prediabetes or type 2 diabetes show modest reductions in fasting blood sugar and HbA1c with daily supplementation of 100–200 mg.
+CoQ10 (coenzyme Q10) may help support healthy blood sugar levels by reducing oxidative stress in muscle and fat cells, preserving pancreatic beta-cell function, and lowering inflammation—all of which can improve insulin sensitivity.
+Clinical studies in people with prediabetes or type 2 diabetes show modest reductions in fasting blood glucose and HbA1c with daily doses of 100–200 mg.

 Coenzyme Q10 (CoQ10) is a naturally occurring compound found in every cell of the body.
 It plays a central role in energy production and acts as a powerful antioxidant.
 Recently, researchers and physicians have become interested in how CoQ10 and blood sugar levels interact, particularly in people with impaired glucose metabolism or type 2 diabetes.
 In this article, your doctor explains the current understanding of how CoQ10 affects glucose metabolism, based on credible clinical studies and expert consensus.